 Former Cabinet Minister Clare Short claims in a radio interview on 26th February that, prior to the war in Iraq, the British security services had spied on the UN secretary general, Kofi Annan.

-On 29th February, amid mounting unrest, President Jean-Bertrand Aristide resigns from office and flees Haiti.
+On the same day, amid mounting unrest, President Jean-Bertrand Aristide resigns from office and flees Haiti.

-Hundreds of Shia Moslems attending the Ashoura ceremonies in Karbala and Baghdad are massacred and maimed in mortar and suicide bomb attacks on 2nd March.
+On Tuesday, 2nd March hundreds of Shia Muslims attending the Ashoura ceremonies in Karbala and Baghdad are massacred and maimed in mortar and suicide bomb attacks.

 On the same day Luciano Pavarotti performs in a staged opera for the last time, bidding adieu in an emotional performance of Puccini's Tosca at the Metropolitan Opera in New York.